Administrative policy regarding provision of cellular devices to university employees

 (b) Personal usage of the phone or device is not permitted except on an exceptional basis.
 The employee is required to certify which calls are for business purposes on a monthly basis by signing a Cellular Service Reimbursement Form and attaching to billing document.

 (c) Department supervisors are required to review the Cellular Service Reimbursement Form and sign that phone records are accurate.
 Employee is required to reimburse university for all personal usage (i.e. calls) at a pro rata rate-for all calls contained within the “base usage limit” and at the actual costs for all other personal transactions.
-In addition to the reimbursement costs, each monthly reimbursement shall include an additional ten dollar ($10) to help cover administrative handling costs.
-The handling fee is periodically subject to adjustment by the university Vice President for Finance and Administration.
+In addition to the reimbursement costs, each monthly reimbursement shall include an additional ten dollar (ten dollars) to help cover administrative handling costs.
+The handling fee is periodically subject to adjustment by the university vice president for finance and administration.
 Supervisor is responsible for maintaining all cellular records for at least 3 years.

 (3) Automatic reimbursement option by employee.

-(a) With this option the university contracts for cellular service on behalf of the employee in the same manner described in Option 2 above.
+(a) With this option the university contracts for cellular service on behalf of the employee in the same manner described in paragraph (E)(2) of this rule.

-(b) Employee is charged monthly at a flat rate of 25% of the base monthly rate of the standard university plan to allow for limited “personal usage.”
+(b) Employee is charged monthly at a flat rate of twenty-five per cent of the base monthly rate of the standard university plan to allow for limited “personal usage.”
 At the end of December and June, the employee will review each of the previous six months of billing documents and complete and sign a Cellular Service Reimbursement Form.
-No additional reimbursement to the university is required if the analysis reveals no personal usage exceeding 25% of the base usage allotment.
-Calls exceeding the 25%, but remaining within the base allotment are reimbursed on a pro rata basis.
+No additional reimbursement to the university is required if the analysis reveals no personal usage exceeding twenty-five per cent of the base usage allotment.
+Calls exceeding the twenty-five per cent, but remaining within the base allotment are reimbursed on a pro rata basis.
 Calls producing added charges to the university above the base fees are reimbursed at the actual cost.
-Each reimbursement must also pay a ten dollar ($10) handling fee as described in Option #2 above.
+Each reimbursement must also pay a ten dollar (ten dollars) handling fee as described in paragraph (E)(2) of this rule.

 (4) Additional terms and conditions